In this article, we’ll compare ARKK vs VGT:

 ARKK vs VGT

 The primary difference between ARKK and VGT is the company that offers the exchange-traded fund (ETF).
-ARKK is offered by ARK Invest.
-VGT is offered by Vanguard.
+ARK Invest offers ARKK.
+Vanguard offers VGT.

-ARKK is also actively managed while VGT is passively managed.
+ARKK is also actively managed, while VGT is passively managed.
 This means ARKK has fund managers actively seeking to beat the market.
-VGT is simply replicating the returns of the index it tracks which is the MSCI US IMI Info Technology 25/50 index.
+VGT replicates the returns of the index it tracks, which is the MSCI US IMI Info Technology 25/50 index.

 - Actively Managed Fund

 - Offered By ARK Invest

 - Holds Between 35 – 55 Stocks

 - Tracks the MSCI US IMI Info Technology 25/50